 Please note, for an idea of the types of reports that will be required once awarded the 21st CCLC grant, please see the Required Reports on the right-hand side of this page.

-ABSOLUTE PRIORITY- Applications proposing services to schools with less than 40 percent low-income students will not be considered.
+ABSOLUTE PRIORITY- Applications proposing services to schools with less than 40 percent economically disadvataged students will not be considered.

 The term “eligible entity” means a local education agency (LEA), community-based organization, Indian tribe or tribal organization (as such terms are defined in section 4 of the Indian Self-Determination and Education Act), another public or private entity, or consortium of 2 or more such agencies, organizations or entities.

-Each 21st CCLC Program Application may serve only the students of one qualifiying school (Site), and each 21st CCLC Origran award under that Application is Site-specific.
+Each 21st CCLC Program Application may serve only the students of one qualifying school (Site), and each 21st CCLC Original award under that Application is Site-specific.
 Applications for 21st CCLC funding must be made under the District (Lead Fiscal Agent) with the school (Site) operates under.

 If an “eligible entity” (per the paragraph above) is not the school site’s District, then the entity must apply under a District (Lead Fiscal Agent) for 21st CCLC funding for a specific Site or Sites within the District as a Participating Member Eligible Entity.